varya/react-finland-2018/index.md

 * Industry challenges when developing CSS
 * Today's solutions for components on the web
-* Web Components and the future of CSS
-* Style Guide Driven Development

 <!--
 This is what I'm going to show today